plifplouf203/academic-cv/content/publications/conference-paper/index.md

 </div>

 > [!NOTE]
-> $^{2}$This particular specification can be found in the Appendix.
+> $^{2}$ This particular specification can be found in the Appendix.
 It doesn’t modify whatsoever the value or ranking interpretation compared to the other one written in the same paper.

 where $h_{t}$ is the forecast and $\sigma$ the realization.
 The results are as follows (table 4a and 4b) :